reyand8/Currency-converter/README.md

 exchange rate for the quantity indicated by you.
 The date of the last update will also be indicated.
 2. **Single page.** You can select the basic currency and some additional currencies for which the exchange will be made.
-It will be convenient if you want to see the exchange rate of several currencies at the same time.
+It will be useful in case you want to see the exchange rate of several currencies at the same time.

 ____